import numpy as np

 normal_array = np.random.normal(0,0.5,(20, xarray.shape[0]))

-as y-variable using the function $y = 10* cos(x) * e^{-0.1x}$:yarray = 5*np.cos(xarray)*np.exp(-0.1*xarray)
+xarray as x-variable, create a new array yarray as y-variable using the function $y = 10* cos(x) * e^{-0.1x}$:yarray = 5*np.cos(xarray)*np.exp(-0.1*xarray)

-by taking the absolute value of array_mul
+array_abs by taking the absolute value of array_mul:array_abs = np.abs(yarray)

-array_bool = array_abs > 0.3
+array_abs are True and the others Falsearray_bool = array_abs > 0.3

-.
+array_abs.
 Check that the dimensions are the ones you expected.
 Also are the values around the value you expect?array_min = normal_array.std(axis = 1)

 array_min.shape